DeepLearnI/demo-project/TUTORIAL.md

 Now let's scale up our experimentation with Foundations.

-## Architecture and parameter search
+## Architecture and hyperparameter search

 To the right of this pane, you will see `main.py`.
 This code was quickly assembled by one of our machine learning engineers without using